Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

 4. Jack Reacher

 Jack Reacher is a military legend who has people wondering why he left his job, despite getting all the possible honorary titles as an army investigator.
-He is, however, a very dangerous man; a threat to anyone who crosses paths him.
+He is, however, a very dangerous man; a threat to anyone who crosses paths with him.
 He helps the attorney of an ex-military sniper, who has been accused of randomly killing five people, by seeking out the actual facts.

 As the investigation furthers, the case that looks quite simple at first glance seems to hide a lot more underneath, endangering Jack and those helping him.
 People might feel like they’re above the law, but coming face to face with Jack Reacher has them doubting their own abilities.
 Catch this action flick on Netflix.

 This R-rated superhero movie from Marvel Studios took everybody by storm due to its unexpected success.

 Wade Wilson is a guy with a hysterical personality working borderline illegal jobs, but things change after he finds out about his incurable cancer.
 The only hope left is a secret mutant program.
 After enduring relentless torture, he gains superhuman abilities and an ability to heal from any physical damage.

 Deadpool becomes an even more cartoonish version of himself, constantly breaking the fourth wall to talk with the viewers directly.
 Deadpool has managed to turn himself into a household name with his superhero-spoof brand of comedy and amazing action sequences.

 6. American Sniper